Capitol rioters enter 1st guilty pleas to assaulting police

 Fairlamb’s social media accounts indicated that he subscribed to the QAnon conspiracy theory and promoted a bogus claim that former President Donald Trump would become the first president of “the new Republic” on March 4, prosecutors wrote.
 QAnon has centered on the baseless belief that Trump was fighting against a cabal of Satan-worshipping, child sex trafficking cannibals, including “deep state” enemies, prominent Democrats and Hollywood elites.

-The rioters sought to interrupt the certification of President Joe Biden’s election victory and believed Trump’s lies that he was robbed of a second term because of massive voter fraud nationwide.
+The rioters believed Trump’s lies that he was robbed of a second term because of massive voter fraud nationwide.
 In fact, claims of massive fraud have been refuted by numerous judges, state election officials and even Trump’s own administration.

 On July 27, a House panel investigating the deadly riot heard emotional testimony from four police officers who tried to defend the Capitol when the mob of Trump supporters stormed the building.